HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen/README.md

 ## How the board operate

-- Simply plug in the board to the Flipper Zero, use the toggle to select one of the three chipsets, choose the app via the Flipper, and you’re good to go.
+- Simply plug the board into the Flipper Zero, use the toggler to select one of the three chipsets and confirm the selection, then choose one of the relative apps on the Flipper, and you're good to go.
-- nRF24 and CC1101 chipsets don't require firmware to work.
-Most of Flipper Zero firmware, including Momentum, Unleashed, etc would support both natively.
+- The nRF24 and CC1101 chipsets do not require additional firmware to function.
+Most Flipper Zero firmware, including Momentum, Unleashed, and others, support them natively.
-- ESP32-32 requires Marauder firmware to perform, which has been pre-loaded.
+- The ESP32 requires Marauder firmware to function, and it has already been pre-loaded.

 <br/>